AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.

 The last notable thing I liked was the default application.
 I think it was really cool that AWS branded their default application rather than just have a particular frameworks default look.

 Something I want to mention, but I'll go over in more detail the next section, is the dashboard.
-The dashboard has a lot of cool features and things you can do with it, but at the same time... it has A LOT of features and things you can do.
+The dashboard has a lot of cool features and things you can do with it but, to be honest, it's all quite overwhelming.

 What I didn't like